| Marketing Strategy 7 Min Read

 2. In the footer: Your footer displays on every page of your website, so you should have your NAP information displayed there as well for both visitors and search engines.

-Some of the easier places to get your NAP added is on websites with a portfolio that you can manage yourself, like on Facebook, Yelp, Zillow, your brokerage, etc. Some of the ones that are more difficult are the ones that you don’t manage directly, but rather, just submit your information to, like a local business directory, the BBB website, etc. However, it’s still usually pretty easy to get added to those as those directories want to have accurate information, so they’re likely to add you if you ask.
+You should also work towards making sure your NAP information is available on other websites.
+Some of the easier places to get your NAP added are on websites with a portfolio that you can manage yourself, like Facebook, Yelp, Zillow, your brokerage, etc. Some of the ones that are more difficult are the ones that you don’t manage directly, but rather, just submit your information to, like a local business directory, the BBB website, etc. However, it’s still usually pretty easy to get added to those as those directories want to have accurate information, so they’re likely to add you if you ask.

 Inbound links are a key part of your overall SEO strategy, and it’s no different when it comes to your local SEO strategy, other than that you’re looking for local links.